Back to news

 SupportCommunityEmail

 Worth flagging: several of these specifics don't match what Hugging Face actually documents.
-The real Pro benefits, per the official pricing page, are 10x private storage, 2x public storage, roughly 20x included inference credits, 8x ZeroGPU quota with top queue priority, Spaces Dev Mode and ZeroGPU hosting, a private dataset viewer, blog publishing, and a PRO badge.
+The real Pro benefits, per the official pricing page (opens in a new tab), are 10x private storage, 2x public storage, roughly 20x included inference credits, 8x ZeroGPU quota with top queue priority, Spaces Dev Mode and ZeroGPU hosting, a private dataset viewer, blog publishing, and a PRO badge.
 The "10k/mo downloads", "1k vs 10k daily inference", and "100k-row dataset viewer" figures in the table appear invented, and the "early access" and "email support" lines are unconfirmed against the headline benefits.
 So read the table as a rough sketch, not a contract.

 The practical question is simpler than the table makes it look.
 If you are doing serious inference volume or want priority on GPU queues, $9 is trivial.
 If you are tinkering, the free tier is plenty.